teddysupercuts/unstructured-ingest/docs/README.md

 Building a connector is relatively straightforward, especially if there is an existing connector that closely matches the new one.
 For example, most of the vector destinations are quite similar.

 If you have any questions post in the public Slack channel `ask-for-help-open-source-library`

+## Connector PR Checklist

+## Running Ingest Tests Locally

+We will run this example test: https://github.com/Unstructured-IO/unstructured-ingest/blob/main/test_e2e/src/local.sh

+1) Make sure you are in your virtual environment and unstructured-ingest is installed.
+2) From the unstructured-ingest root run `./test_e2e/src/local.sh`

+When you build and check in your own `.sh` file make sure it is executable. `chmod 755 <file name>`

 ### Sequence Diagram